Top Mental Health Charities You Can Support

 What started as a grassroots advocacy is now the nation’s largest mental health organization.
 Since 1979, they’ve grown to more than 500 local affiliates that operate all over the country.

-Its primary goal is to raise public awareness and provide education and support to individuals affected with mental disorders.
+As an advocate for change, NAMI’s primary goal is to raise public awareness and provide education and support to individuals affected with mental disorders.
 The organization maintains a lifeline that caters to hundreds of thousands of requests each year.

 To raise public awareness, they also launched the Mental Illness Awareness Week and NAMIWalks.
 As of 2018, NAMIWalks have raised $11.9 million across the country.